-The diffusion-controlled deposition of other objects (e.g. planar ellipses) is an interesting avenue for further research.
+We investigated the deposition of disks, spheres and aligned squares.
+It would be interesting to consider objects of different shapes.
 The shape and the orientational freedom of the depositing objects may affect the asymptotic behaviors.
-For instance, one would like to explore the diffusion-controlled deposition of planar ellipses (planar squares) in the case of the isotropic deposition, i.e., assuming that the ellipses (squares) undergo both translational and rotational diffusion).
+For instance, one would like to explore the diffusion-controlled deposition of planar ellipses (planar squares) in the case of the isotropic deposition, i.e., assuming that the ellipses (squares) undergo both translational and rotational diffusion.
 In the realm of the RSA the asymptotic behaviors depend on symmetries of the objects and the orientational freedom \cite{TT,TTS89,Ziff90,RTTV,Privman91}, but in the isotropic case the universal $t^{-1/3}$ behaviors emerges for squares (and generally for rectangles) and for ellipses with arbitrary non-zero eccentricity \cite{TTS89,Ziff90,RTTV}.

-In the deposition processes studied above the substrate eventually gets clogged.
-This is not necessarily the case when the depositing objects have no width.
-For the RSA of needles, for instance, the deposition process never ends although the growth slows down, namely the density of the needles per unit area increases as $t^{\sqrt{2}-1}$ \cite{TV91}, see also Refs.~\cite{KB94,JTT94} for further results and analyses of related fragmentation problems.
-Therefore the RSA of needles is characterized by an irrational exponent.
+The deposition process never ends if the depositing objects have no width.
+For the RSA of needles, for instance, the density of needles per unit area exhibits a remarkable growth law $t^{\sqrt{2}-1}$ characterized by an irrational exponent \cite{TV91}, see also \cite{KB94,JTT94} for further results and analyses of related fragmentation problems.
 The diffusion-controlled deposition of needles is an intriguing open problem.

+In Sects.~\ref{sec:ADD}--\ref{sec:ADS} we ignored interactions between diffusing particles.
+At first sight the inclusion of the simplest exclusion volume interactions already makes the system intractable, e.g. the equilibrium statistical mechanics of such infinite systems is unknown.
+However, the hydrodynamic behavior is in principle simple: it is governed by a diffusion equation with density-dependent diffusion coefficient $D(n)$.
+To analyze diffusion-controlled deposition processes in addition to $D(n)$ one must know another transport coefficient, the mobility $\sigma(n)$.
+In Sect.~\ref{sec:DS} we showed that in the most interesting case when $d>1$ the inclusion of interactions forces one to seek a solution of the non-linear partial differential equation \eqref{n:PDE} instead of the Laplace equation.
+Thus one can proceed, at least numerically, if one knows $D(n)$ and $\sigma(n)$.
+For a few simple {\em lattice} gases, including e.g. the symmetric exclusion process, the transport coefficients are known and an unexpected ansatz \cite{trap} allows one to treat the non-linear partial differential equation \eqref{n:PDE}.

 I am grateful to Julian Talbot for interesting discussions.
-This research was supported by grant No. 2012145 from the BSF.